Stanley Unwin (comedian): Early life

-In 1937, he married Frances, with whom he had two daughters and a son.
+In 1937 he married Frances, with whom he had two daughters and a son.
 Unwin later stated that Unwinese had its roots in enlivening the bedtime stories that he used to tell his children.
-In 1940, he was given a job in transmitter maintenance for the BBC, and was assigned to the Borough Hill transmitting station in Daventry.
-Unwin, Frances and their nine-month-old daughter, Marion, moved to Long Buckby in Northamptonshire, where Unwin would reside for the rest of his life.
+In 1940 he was given a job in transmitter maintenance for the BBC and assigned to the Borough Hill transmitting station in Daventry.
+Unwin, Frances and their nine-month-old daughter, Marion, moved to Long Buckby, in Northamptonshire, where Unwin would live for the rest of his life.

 Comedy career

 Unwin's early career and training introduced him to wireless and radio communication, and this, coupled with work in the BBC's War Reporting Unit from about 1944, ultimately proved to be his passage into the media.

-While based in Birmingham from 1947 to 1951, Unwin made his first, accidental, transmission.
-While testing equipment, he gave the microphone to broadcaster F.R.
+While based in Birmingham from 1947 to 1951 Unwin made his first, accidental, transmission.
+While testing equipment he gave the microphone to broadcaster F.R.
 "Buck" Buckley, who ad-libbed a spoof commentary about an imaginary sport called "Fasche".
 Buckley then introduced Unwin as "Codlington Corthusite", whereupon Unwin continued the sketch in Unwinese.
-The recording was broadcast on Pat Dixon's Mirror of the Month programme and a favourable audience reaction led to the commissioning of another sketch in which Unwin, playing an inhabitant of Atlantis, was interviewed about life in the sunken city.
+The recording was broadcast on Pat Dixon's Mirror of the Month programme and a favourable audience reaction led to the commissioning of another sketch, in which Unwin, playing an inhabitant of Atlantis, was interviewed about life in the sunken city.
 A letter of praise from Joyce Grenfell, whom Unwin admired, gave him confidence and he determined on a career in show business.

 After the war, while in Egypt and recording a series of shows by Frankie Howerd, Unwin stood in for the comedian when Howerd fell ill.
 Unwin's next major breakthrough came when producer Roy Speer introduced him to the comedian Ted Ray.
 Once Ray had heard Unwin talking, he said simply: "I want him in the series" – namely, The Spice of Life, co-starring June Whitfield and Kenneth Connor.
-During the mid-1950s, Unwin performed in about a dozen shows for Speer and made the acquaintance of Johnnie Riscoe and his daughter, Patsy, who would become his managers for the rest of his career.
-By the end of the 1950s, Unwin had ventured into the film industry, being given a part in the Cardew Robinson film Fun at St. Fanny's (1956).
+During the mid-1950s Unwin performed in about a dozen shows for Speer and made the acquaintance of Johnnie Riscoe and his daughter, Patsy, who would become his managers for the rest of his career.
+By the end of the 1950s Unwin had ventured into the film industry, being given a part in the Cardew Robinson film Fun at St Fanny's (1956).

 In December 1959 Unwin appeared with Steve Race in a Boxing Day edition of the BBC Light Programme's Just Jazz in an early evening Saturday broadcast of the jazz record programme as "Professor Stanley Unwin, Professor of Jazz Studies at Brewflade University".